kalm42/kyle-melton.com/content/blog/2019-09-how-to-handle-authentication-in-react-applications.md

 ---
 slug: /how-to-handle-authentication-in-react-applications
-date: 2019-09-22T19:57:43.522Z
+templateKey: blog-post
 title: How to Handle Authentication in React Applications
-templateKey: blog-post
-thumbnail: /img/how-to-handle-authentication-in-react-applications.png
-description: desc
+description: The concept for this I have straight up stolen from Kent C. Dodds' blog post on the same concept.
+Go here and read his post.
+Maybe attend a workshop he puts on, I would bet money it would be worth the cost.
 tags:
   - brewing
   - chemex
+thumbnail: /img/how-to-handle-authentication-in-react-applications.png
+date: 2019-09-22T19:57:43.522Z
 ---

 # How to Handle Authentication in React Applications